7Ji/ampart/README.md

         2. will be **rounded up** to **multiplies of 4096 (4KiB)** for **4K alignment** just like offset
         3. can not be omitted in **clone mode**
     * **mask** the partition's mask. either 0, 1, 2 or 4,
     *it is **only useful for u-boot** to figure out which partition should be cleaned *(0-filled)* when you flash a USB Burning Tool and choose **normal erase**.
-It really doesn't make much sense as you've modified the partition table and Android images won't work anymore unless you choose **total erase**.* Default is 4.
+It really doesn't make much sense if you are not running in clone mode as you've modified the partition table and Android images won't work anymore unless you choose **total erase**.* Default is 4.
         * 0 for reserved partitions, **only** valid in **clone mode**
         * 1 for u-boot partitions, e.g. logo
         * 2 for system partitions, these partitions will always be cleaned whether **normal erase** is chosen or not when you flash an **Android image** via **USB Burning Tool**.